 One of our staff members will process reservations in the order in which they are received.
 We will send you an email confirmation to let you know that you have made it into the open house.

 Please note: Reservations for open houses may be made for up to five individuals; children should be accompanied by parents or guardians.
 Open house tours are not recommended for children under the age of five.
 We encourage larger groups [schools, scout troops, etc.] to contact our Outreach department to make alternate arrangements.

-If you'd like to be added to our e-mail list and receive notifications of future open house dates [and other Wildlife Center events], please email your contact information to firstname.lastname@example.org.
+Join our email list to receive future updates about open houses!
 The Wildlife Center typically offers three summer open house dates in July; Fall open house dates take place late August - early October; Spring open houses are February - early April.